-Art directors are responsible for the look of a magazine.
-If you notice, Vanity Fair has a different look than, say, Entertainment Weekly.
-In large part, this is because of the work of art directors who oversee how the words and pictures on every page of the magazine will match up to create a cohesive and signature look.
+Art directors are responsible for the overall look of a magazine.
+Vanity Fair has a different look than Entertainment Weekly.
+In large part, this is through the work of art directors who oversee how the words and pictures on every page of the magazine will coordinate to create a cohesive brand or signature style.

-Someone needs to make sure that all the stories in the magazine read well, flow logically, address unanswered questions, adhere to style guidelines, and are grammatically correct—and that someone is the copy editor.
+Copy editors make sure that all the stories in the magazine read well, flow logically, fit the section of the magazine, adhere to style guidelines, and are grammatically correct.

-While copy editors combat dangling modifiers, errant commas, and every other grammatical mistake in the book, they are much more than just proofreaders.
-Detail-oriented and skilled writers in their own right, they help to improve the writing of the magazine's reporters and correspondents.
+While copy editors combat dangling modifiers, errant commas, and other common grammatical mistakes, they are more than just proofreaders.
+Detail-oriented and skilled writers in their own right, they help to improve the quality and style of the writing by the magazine's reporters and correspondents.